nuxwin/i-PMS/readme.md

 i-PMS - Project Management System
 ========================================

-The project is still in development.
-It's not yet ready to use.
+This application is still under development (prototype state).
+Don't try to use it for now.
+An Alpha release will come ASAP.